RabadanLab/ph_datasets/README.md

 ##### Camara, P. G., Levine, A. J. and Rabadan, R. Inference of ancestral recombination graphs through topological data analysis. _To appear._

 * `TARGet/Darwin_Finches.fa`: 112 Darwin's finches from Galapagos Islands.
 Provided as a FASTA file with the genetic variation of 142 homozygous bi-allelic SNPs present in a 9 Mb scaffold.
+* `TARGet/Divergent_Populations_Isolated.fa`: 300 sequences with 300 segregating sites, sampled from two populations with sample sizes N and 0.2N, that diverged 24N generations before present.
+The scaled recombination rate is 40.
+250 sequences are sampled from the first population and 50 from the second one.
+The sequences were generated using coalescent simulations with software [`ms`](http://home.uchicago.edu/rhudson1/source/mksamples.html).
+* `TARGet/Divergent_Populations_Migration.fa`: Same as the previous set but with mutation rate between the two populations equal to 2N.